 Stack more Archangel's Staff for hard hitting madness (over 1100 AP)

-Banshee's Veil and Abyssal Scepter vs CC heavy or tanky teams.
+Banshee's Veil and Abyssal Mask vs CC heavy or tanky teams.

 Techmaturgical Repair Bots - Meh, wish Heimer had something nicer like Veigar's passive or perhaps buff this one by say 10x.
 Can be used to heal allied towers slowly.